jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 4 - Structuring a Web Form/6-suggest-corrections.md

 ## Scenario 3: Limited Responses

-When the information provided by a user is one of a limited set of value, ensure that the error message conveys this, explaining why the value was rejected, and the limited number of allowable responses.
+When the information provided by a user is one of a limited set of values, ensure that the error message conveys this, explaining why the value was rejected, and the limited number of allowable responses.

 ```html